All Episodes

 Of those, 202 were civilians and 51 members of the Panamanian military.

-Oh, they like they used human shields, whatever.
+Oh, they used human shields, whatever.

-The independent respected Panamanian Committee for Human Rights said its investigation showed that a total of 565 Panamanians died.
+The Independent Respected Panamanian Committee for Human Rights said its investigation showed that a total of 565 Panamanians died.

-An extensive investigation in the spring by the U.S. physicians for human rights came up with similar figures.
+An extensive investigation in the spring by the U.S. Physicians for Human Rights came up with similar figures.

-So for sure we're going to kill a bunch of people.
+So for sure, we're going to kill a bunch of people.

-Hundreds, thousands, tens of thousands, whatever.
+Who knows how many, hundreds, thousands, tens of thousands, whatever.

 We just have to make sure we have the governments in place of these countries that we want instead of the ones that the people in that country want.